A man sitting in a cozy living room setting, talking to a laptop on a coffee table, surrounded by modern decor and bright cushions.

 : LinkedIn’s Professional Balance

 Whether you’re trying to lift your professional image, network, or take a well-deserved break, LinkedIn has a place for you.
 But the pivotal is balance.
-Use it wisely—endorse skills that are truly reflective of your abilities, connect with people who can help you grow, and, when necessary, scroll through it as a masterful way to kill time without looking too obvious.
+Use it wisely—endorse skills that are truly reflective of your abilities, connect with people who can help you grow, and, when necessary, scroll through it as a strategic way to kill time without looking too obvious.

 FAQs